miguelpernudo/miguelpernudo/README.md

 ## Hi there, I'm Miguel 👋

 Telematics Engineering student at UC3M focused on developing maintainable infrastructure that is, in most cases, declarative and automated.
-I’m also passionate about networking and the internet.
+I’m also passionate about networking and security, working to develop network tools and improve my own firewalls.

 ## 🛠️ Stack